Speaker

 Description

 Nonlinear integrable optics of the type proposed by Danilov and Nagaitsev place strict constraints on the lattice parameters in the matching section outside of the nonlinear insert.
 In particular, the effects of energy spread in the beam have significant effects on the stability of the system.
-Typical chromatic compensation using sexupoles has significant perturbative effects on the dynamics and fails to address the variation in the lattice due to low order effects of the nonlinear insert.
-Refinements to the IOTA lattice parameters based on experience with electron beam operation are presented.
+Typical chromatic compensation using sextupoles has significant perturbative effects on the dynamics but is operationally necessary to suppress fast losses.
+Fast decoherence of kicked beam measurements limits the available signal for studies.
+Refinements to the IOTA lattice parameters based on this experience with electron beam operation are presented.

 I have read and accept the Privacy Policy Statement | Yes |